Studying abroad / incoming

 Validation of the exchange year

-the various study programs
+the various degree programs

 This exchange program in Europe is intended for:

-- to staff: complete a training period
+- For staff: complete a training period

-Exchange agreements
+Exchange Agreements

 BCI (Office of International Cooperation)